EscolaLMS/headless-format/source/index.md

 Advanced Distributed Learning (ADL) Initiative from the Office of the United States Secretary of Defense.

 **cmi5**
-cmi5 is an xAPI Profile that provides rules for how online courses are imported, launched and tracked using a Learning Management System (LMS) and xAPI
+cmi5 is an xAPI Profile that provides rules defining how online courses are imported, launched and tracked using a Learning Management System (LMS) and xAPI.

 **JSON**
-JSON (JavaScript Object Notation) is a lightweight data-interchange format.
-It is easy for humans to read and write.
+JavaScript Object Notation (JSON) is a lightweight data-interchange format, that is both easy to read and write for humans and easy to parse and generate by machines.

 **JSON Schema**
 JSON Schema is a vocabulary that allows you to annotate and validate JSON documents.

 **LMS**
-Learning management system (LMS): Software used for developing, using, and storing course content of all types.
+Learning management system (LMS) is a type of software used for creation, administration and presentation of educational courses and their contents.

 **LRS**
+A Learning Record Store (LRS) is a data store system that serves as a repository for learning records collected from connected systems where learning activities are conducted.

+**Monolith architecture**
-A Learning Record Store (LRS) is a data store system that serves as a repository for learning records collected from connected systems where learning activities are conducted. monolith architecture	In software engineering, a monolithic application describes a single-tiered software application in which the user interface and data access code are combined into a single program from a single platform.
+In software engineering, a monolithic application describes a single-tiered software application in which the user interface and data access code are combined into a single program from a single platform.

 **SCORM**
-Shareable Content Object Reference Model, is a set of technical standards for eLearning software products.
+Shareable Content Object Reference Model (SCORM) is a set of technical standards for eLearning software products.

 **Separation of concerns**
-In computer science, separation of concerns (SoC) is a design principle for separating a computer program into distinct sections.
+In computer science, separation of concerns (SoC) is a design principle for separating a computer program into distinct sections, each of which addresses a separate concern.

 **xAPI**
-The Experience API is an e-learning software specification that allows learning content and learning systems to speak to each other in a manner that records and tracks all types of learning experiences.
+The Experience API (xAPI) is an e-learning software specification that allows learning content and learning systems to speak to each other in a manner that records and tracks all types of learning experiences.

 **XML**
-Extensible Markup Language; A markup language for coding web documents that allows designers to create their own customized tags for structuring a page.
+Extensible Markup Language (XML) is a markup language for coding documents, that allows designers to create their own customized tags for structuring document contents.
+XML is widely used as a data-interchange format in web services.

 **ZIP**
 ZIP is an archive file format that supports lossless data compression.